amandabacon/Stickney_Inventory/README.md

 -login using Bton credentials to Bennington.works or observatory.bennington.edu

--liken empty strings to null values to return an error to user

 -prevent repetition in database

--need error page for item not being inserted in db

 -empty display = no info available (in all and searches)